Dane Rudhyar: Astrological writings

 Most of Rudhyar's more than forty books and hundreds of articles concern astrology and spirituality.
 The book that established his reputation in the astrological field was his first on the subject, The Astrology of Personality (1936).
 Arguing that astrology is not essentially predictive but rather productive of intuitive insights, The Astrology of Personality was one of the most influential tracts of "free-will" astrology, despite being written in the dense, circuitous style that characterizes much of Rudhyar's writing.

 Rudhyar's astrological works were influential in the New Age movement of the 1960s and 1970s, especially among the hippies of San Francisco, where he lived and gave frequent lectures.
 Rudhyar regarded the 'true early hippies' as potential harbingers of a New Age.
-In 1967 the scene reached its peak in the…Summer of Love in San Francisco."
+In 1967 the scene reached its peak in the Summer of Love in San Francisco."
 Most notably, Dane Rudhyar predicted in 1972 that the Age of Aquarius would begin in 2062.

 Fiction novels

 Dane Rudhyar also wrote several novels:

-When Cosmic Love Awakens – A Transpersonal Love Story, by Dane Rudhyar was written and published in 1952.
-Story synopsis: There was a conjunction of Venus and Mars on Valentine's Day 1951.
-On that day two men and a woman who worked at a New York City science fiction magazine office met a Mr. Ramar, who showed them how to travel to the planets within.
-When Cosmic Love Awakens:

-Rania – An Epic Narrative, by Dane Rudhyar, was written in 1930 and first published in 1973.
-Story synopsis: It is the intense and dramatic story of the evolution of a woman's soul.
-Rania's tortuous search for spiritual growth sustains her in her final battle with the Powers of Darkness.
-Rania:

-Return from No Return (subtitled 'A Paraphysical Novel'), by Dane Rudhyar, was also first published in 1973.
-Story synopsis: Set in a 22nd-century Earth with a unified world government intent on peaceful space exploration, a poetic astronaut agrees to undertake a physically perilous mission to travel beyond an outer-region threshold that has disintegrated all previous explorers.
-He intends to report back to Earth (to his wife on Earth) via telepathic communication methods that they have spent time scientifically preparing.
-As the book jacket says: "...Return from No Return weaves the drama of a global crisis, an intense love story, and profound esoteric truths into a powerful and suspenseful novel."